Morsmalleo/AhMyth/.github/Dev/To_Be_Tested.md

     const launcherActivity = getLauncherActivity(result, apkFolder);

     if (launcherActivity === -1) {
-      console.log('Cannot Find the Launcher Activity in the Manifest!');
+      console.log('Cannot Find a Suitable Class for Hooking in the Manifest!');
       console.log('Please use Another APK as a Template!.');
       console.log();
       return;